Braised Fingerling Potatoes with Garlic, Shallots, and Fresh Herbs

 - Rinse and scrub the potatoes lightly in a colander under running water.
 If the potatoes are on the smaller side–less than 1-inch wide and not very long–leave them intact.
 Slice any larger fingerling potatoes in half crosswise.

-- Remove the lid and bring to high heat or until the braising liquid has come to a boil.
-Continue to cook over high heat, shaking the pan back and forth gently, until all of the braising liquid has evaporated and the potatoes begin to sizzle in any remaining oil in the pan (at this point, the shallots and garlic will have reduced to a buttery glaze, which should coat the potatoes evenly).
-Remove from the heat, discard the bay leaves and any tough remaining sprigs of rosemary and thyme.
+- Remove the lid and bring over high heat ntil the braising liquid has come to a boil.
+Continue to cook over high heat, shaking the pan back and forth gently, until all of the braising liquid has evaporated and the potatoes begin to sizzle in any remaining oil in the pan.
+At this point, the shallots and garlic will have reduced to a buttery glaze, which should coat the potatoes evenly.
+Remove from the heat, discard the bay leaves and any tough remaining rosemary and thyme stems.
 Taste and season with salt and pepper, if necessary.

 - Place the potatoes in a serving platter and garnish with chopped fresh thyme leaves.
 Serve immediately.